AndrewPaulLund/cs205project/README.md

 ---

-###

-(Discussion about goals achieved, improvements suggested, lessons learnt, future work, interesting insights…)
-#### Goals Achieved:
+### Goals Achieved:
 We tried four different strategies to parallelize a very complex code base.
 We were successful with both binning and MPI, semi-successful with load balancing, and unsuccessful with OpenMP.
-We learned a lot from each method.
+We learned a lot from each method, and were excited to work on a project with potentially huge real-world impact.

 We are very happy with the speedup we achieved through binning, MPI, and simulated load balancing.
-- Discuss trying to read the index file with JAVA, etc.
-- We would have liked to include Spark.
-ADD COMMENTARY HERE

 ---

+### Improvements Suggestions, Lessons Learned, Future Work, and Interesting Insights

 ### Infrastructure
 <img src="report_images/hms.png" width=100>